iLikeITSolutions/IlisPaymentBundle/README.md

 Even though it doens't make much sense now that only one payment method is available, but keep in mind that already configured payment methods can be disabled in two ways:

-* By removing the corresponding node from the methods sections
+* By removing the corresponding node from the methods section
 * setting the *enabled* parameter to false.
 This is particulary useful if you want temporary disable the method but keep the configuration value to re-enable later.

 ``` yaml